Day 1 Office Activations

 Part 2: Experience framework

-Through signage, nudges, and interactive activities, I designed for behaviors such as collaboration, shared norms, and exploration.
+Through signage, prompts, and interactive activities, I designed for behaviors such as exploration, collaboration, and shared norms, helping employees feel comfortable navigating and participating in the environment.

 Part 3: Piloting the framework